KWoodyard/Bash-Script-Log-Parser/README.md

 This repository contains the deliverables for Assignment 3 of the Scripting Languages unit, focusing on developing and demonstrating a Bash-based log parsing script with advanced functionality.

 ## Overview
 The objective of this project is to create a Bash script, logparserpro.sh, that extends log parsing capabilities with advanced features such as command-line flag processing, input validation, and file management.
-The project also includes a 10-minute professional video presentation detailing the development process, challenges, and insights gained.

 ## Script Functionality
 ### Features